 - The University has signed an agreement with Phoenix International for distance learning, which is used as a support for the practical training module. - The University has signed a licensed grant with Microsoft allowing the University to use Microsoft software.
-In addition, the agreement allows one person to be trained on Microsoft products. - The University has signed an agreement with Cisco Systems, which authorizes our Department to have access to the Cisco Networking Academy programme.
-The following Cisco certifications will be provided: (Certified Network Associate, Cisco Certified Network Professional, and NetPlus+). - The University is an ICDL Accreditation Test Centre (UNESCO International Computer Driving License). - The University is in the process to sign an agreement under the program "SUN Academic Initiative (SAI)" to provide supporting educational and training materials. - The University is in the process of establishing a training centre for awarding Microsoft certifications. - The University is in the process of establishing virtual labs that can be used for training.
+In addition, the agreement allows one person to be trained on Microsoft products. - The University is an ICDL Accreditation Test Centre (UNESCO International Computer Driving License). - The University is in the process to sign an agreement under the program "SUN Academic Initiative (SAI)" to provide supporting educational and training materials. - The University is in the process of establishing a training centre for awarding Microsoft certifications. - The University is in the process of establishing virtual labs that can be used for training.